 That entire year, Sean refused to take the elevator, opting instead to slowly make his way up the stairs with the same can-do attitude that he used to tackle life.

-I thought of Sean the other day when I went to the oncologist for my regular semi-annual appointment.
-I decided to celebrate my health by taking the stairs instead of the elevator to the clinic on the seventh floor of the Rockefeller Cancer Center at the University of Arkansas Medical Center.
+I thought of Sean the other day when I went to the oncologist for my regular semi-annual appointment at the University of Arkansas Medical Center.
+I decided to celebrate my health by taking the stairs instead of the elevator to the clinic on the seventh floor of #UAMS’ Rockefeller Cancer Center.